irenebosque/KBCS-Practical-Assignment/Task1.md

 ## Task 1.5
 "Describe a strategy (architecture, data pre-processing, etc...) to estimate both the angle and angular velocity from images."

-We are given some sequential data as input, a sequence of raw image observations of the trajectories of the pendulum.
-A single image observation, is not enough to provide temporal information, for example, we cannot know in which direction is the pendulum going and its velocity.
+We are given some sequential data as input, a sequence of raw image observations of the pendulum trajectories.
+A single image observation is not enough to provide any temporal information, for example, we cannot know in which direction is the pendulum going and its velocity.
 The strategy I propose is a combiantion of an autoencoder + RNN (recurrent neural network).
-RNNs are able to embed

-RNNs can ecncode information from past observations in their hidden state *h*
+RNNs are able to embed past observations in their hidden state *h*.
+In particular I propose the use of LSTMs (Long short-term memory) which are an improved version of the simple vanilla RNN.

+Because the observations are high dimensional raw images, it is necessary to reduce its dimensionality in order to use them and extract the relevant information.
+For this, we can use an autoencoder (encoder + latent space + decoder) to compress the important features of the image into a latent space.

+The output of the decoder is a prediction of the next observation, and a consequence of learning to predict this next observation, the model also learns to embed past observations in the hidden state *h* of the LSTM.

+The following picture shows a general view of the architecture:

 <img src="https://github.com/irenebosque/KBCS-Practical-Assignment/blob/main/images/task1.5.png" width="500">

-If the observations are high dimensiona (raw images) the agent also needs to learn to compress spaatial information.
-A common approach is to compress this information in the latent space of an autoencoder

-An autoencoder with an LSTM to compute the transition function, that is, predicting the next high-dimensional observation

-The model embeds past observations in the hidden state of an LSTM layer RNN , LSTM =
-Long short-term memory

 ---